 For each product and customer, executive leadership needs to understand cost to serve, which reflects all the activities and costs incurred as movement and conversation occurs from vendors through your network out to the customer.
 Cost to serve metrics provide actionable information by enabling visibility into the profitability of individual customers and products, and finding a fulfillment configuration that balances service and margin.

-By utilizing actionable data derived from historical shipment information and running what-if scenarios with regional data and characteristics, you can develop the most responsive and efficient supply chain that meets customer demand for the best cost.
+By utilizing actionable data derived from supply chain visibility and running what-if scenarios with regional data and characteristics, you can develop the most responsive and efficient operations that meet customer demand at the best cost.

 Why is my cost going up/down?